 If you are interested in non-credit courses, please visit our Continuing Education page.

 Apply online through CFNC.org

-The admissions requirements for Coastal Carolina Community College will comply with current adopted rules under the State Board of Community Colleges Code regarding open door admissions of applicants (1D SBCC 400.2).
-The College serves students regardless of race, creed, sex, national origin, age, or physical handicap.
+The admissions requirements for Coastal Carolina Community College will comply with current adopted rules under the State Board of Community College Code regarding open door admissions of applicants (1D SBCCC 400.2).
+The College serves students regardless of race, color, creed or religion, age, sex, national origin, political affiliation, or physical disability status.

 Selective placement of individual students in the different programs of study within the College is determined by the Admissions Office, within the guidelines established by the State Board of Community Colleges and the North Carolina Community College System for each program of study and course offered.

 A student desiring to transfer to Coastal Carolina Community College

 must be able to meet the admissions requirements in effect at the time

 To enroll in courses offered in continuing education, a student should be eighteen (18) years of age or older.
 Individuals, ages 16 and 17, can be served, if a minor applicant form is provided before class.
 Certain classes require a background check, placement test, and/or high school diploma or High School Equivalency.
 North Carolina legislation states that a student enrolling in the same occupational extension course more than twice within a five-year period will be subject to additional charges.